Free trials that aren’t free, automatic renewals and other types of ‘negative option’ offers that end up on charging your credit card

 Have you ever signed up for a “free” trial that ended up being anything but free?
 Or have you ever been charged for something you didn’t realize you had signed up for?

 If so, you were likely the victim of a controversial sales practice called negative option marketing.
-Negative option ads follow a simple principal: they assume that if you don't say no, you mean yes.
+Negative option ads follow a simple principle: they assume that if you don’t say no, you mean yes.